Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/03-linear-modeling.md

 Based on this observation, the counts cannot be modeled appropriately using a standard linear model.
 In fact, bulk RNA-seq data generally exhibit a distribution referred to as the *negative-binomial*, therefore we must us a model that assumes this distribution when performing differential expression testing. **We will discuss this in more detail on Friday**.

-RNA-seq read counts are also referred to as **heteroscadistic**, meaning they have a *non-constant variance* at different values of the mean across samples.
+RNA-seq read counts are also referred to as **heteroscadastic**, meaning they have a *non-constant variance* at different values of the mean across samples.
 We can see this if we plot the variance in read counts across samples against the mean.

 ```r
 # calculate mean and variance for group of replicates